Business Critical Thinking Skills Test (BCTST)

 Recommended Companion Assessments

 Engaging problems and making decisions using critical thinking involves both skills and habits of mind.
 For a complete assessment of a test taker’s critical thinking, it is recommended that both skills and dispositions be measured.
 Using companion assessments results in a comprehensive measurement of whether a test taker is ‘willing and able’ to think well.

 We recommend that the BCTST be taken in conjunction with the Business Attribute Inventory (BAI) or the California Critical Thinking Disposition Inventory (CCTDI).
 Our client relations specialists will help you determine the optimal disposition tool for your objective.

-The BCTST and BRT have been designed to deliver high quality objective metrics on the strengths and weaknesses of key aspects of thinking.
+The BCTST has been designed to deliver high quality objective metrics on the strengths and weaknesses of key aspects of thinking.

-The BCTST and BRT measure and report on the following array of reasoning skill scale scores: Overall Reasoning Skills, Analysis, Inference, Evaluation, Induction and Deduction.
-The online BCTST-N adds a measure of Numeracy.
+The BCTST measures and reports on an array of reasoning skill scale scores: Overall Reasoning Skills, Analysis, Inference, Evaluation, Induction, Deduction and Numeracy.

 The Assessment Report package includes: